-- Informed Consent: Even if the computer spy programs themselves will be running in stealth mode, the best practice is to forewarn monitored users that monitoring measures are taking place.
+Informed Consent: Even if the computer spy software themselves will be running in stealth mode, the best practice is to forewarn monitored users that monitoring measures are taking place.
 To demonstrate that informed consent has been achieved, written acknowledgments of acceptance for monitoring policies should be maintained.

-- Personal Devices: If your workplace allows employees to use personal devices for work – known as “Bring Your Own Devices” (BYOD) – these devices should not be monitored as there is a high risk to the privacy of the employee.
+Personal Devices: If your workplace allows employees to use personal devices for work – known as “Bring Your Own Devices” (BYOD) – these devices should not be monitored as there is a high risk to the privacy of the user.